June 8, 2017

 Like any Android application, it is coded in Java, not that you are likely to care.

-I offer two "apk" files that you can download and install on your android.
+I offer several "apk" files that you can download and install on your android.

 I don't put them on the Android Playstore because I don't distribute the necessary